Can Language Models Solve Graph Problems in Natural Language?: The NLGraph Benchmark

 \item \textbf{Task 3: Topological Sort} A topological sort of a directed graph is a linear ordering of its nodes such that for every directed edge $(u,v)$ from node $u$ to node $v$, $u$ comes before $v$ in the ordering.
 The task is to find a valid topological sort given a directed graph and there could be multiple valid solutions.
 We ask LLMs to generate a valid topological sort for the given directed graph and employ an external program to examine its correctness.

 \item \textbf{Task 4: Shortest Path} The shortest path between two nodes is the path with the sum of edge weights minimized.
 Given an undirected graph $\mathcal{G}=\{\mathcal{V},\mathcal{E}\}$, a positive weight $w$ for each edge, and two nodes $u$ and $v$, the task is to find the shortest path between node $u$ and node $v$ and its corresponding path length.
 We filter the generated base graphs by specifying that the number of nodes on the correct shortest path is as least $\ell$, where $\ell$ is chosen from $\ell_{\textit{min}}$ to $\ell_{\textit{max}}$ for each question to sever as an additional difficulty control measure.
-We adopt two metrics: \emph{exact match}, where the LLM solution is a valid path and optimal, and \emph{partial credit}, where the LLM solution is valid and is the $\mathrm{rank}_i$-th shortest among all the possible paths.
+We adopt two metrics: \emph{exact match}, where the LLM solution is a valid path and optimal, and \emph{partial credit}, where the LLM solution is valid and is the $\mathrm{rank}_i$-th shortest among all the possible paths (i.e. the number of shorter paths plus one).
 The partial credit score for each problem can be formulated as $\mathrm{PC} = 1 / \mathrm{rank}_i$.

 \item \textbf{Task 5: Maximum Flow} Let $\mathcal{G}=\{\mathcal{V},\mathcal{E}\}$ be a network with two nodes $s,t \in \mathcal{V}$ being the source and the sink.
 Each edge is associated with a capacity $c$, the maximum amount of flow that can pass through the edge.
 We ask LLMs to generate a plan to route as much flow as possible from the source to the sink.
 We evaluate in both exact match with the optimal plan and partial credit for this task, where partial credit can be formulated as $\mathrm{PC} = $, where $s$ is the flow value under the optimal plan, and $t$ is the flow value of the solution generated by LLMs.